The Merchant's Guild

 As always, players should play to the spirit of the rules, which for Merchant, is to create opportunities for characters to earn and spend coin, turning the wheels of commerce.
 All combinations of abilities within Merchant and other Character Paths are subject to Organizer oversight.

-All those who choose the Merchant Profession are, in essence, aspiring or active members of the Merchant’s Guild.
-Members of the Merchant’s Guild are privy to a variety of benefits that allow for greater supply of their wares, locations for storefronts at events, prime access to dodgy deals, and (on rare occasions) protections from interference in their dealings.
+Members of the Merchant’s Guild receive benefits that allow for greater supply of their wares, locations for storefronts at events, land game influence, and (on rare occasions) protections from interference in their dealings.
+Whether you are running a cantina, bank, performance venue, doctor’s office, tea room, or fight pit, you have a home in the Guild.

-Whether you are running a cantina, bank, performance venue, doctor’s office, tea room, or fight pit, you might have a home in the Guild.
-These ventures are in-game, trading coins for services– they periodically require RP and occasionally serve as vessels for lore dissemination and adventure hooks.
-Dutifully serving these important functions gives you access to unique benefits.
-But like real-life business, the rules, responsibilities, and perks affecting merchants change fluidly with demand, event location, and market conditions.
+These ventures are in-game, trading coins for services– they periodically require RP and serve as vessels for lore dissemination and adventure hooks.
+Dutifully serving these important functions gives access to unique Perks.
+But like real-life, the rules, responsibilities, and perks affecting merchants change with demand, event location, and market conditions.

 Meta-gaming or min-maxing presuming market conditions will be static is a recipe for disaster.
+Perks and Responsibilities change each Season!

 With that in mind, you’ll need a business to found!
 There are application forms to fill out and agreements to sign.
 Typical bureaucracy!